ideal-guy/Web-Scrapping-carrer-sites/README.md

-# Web-Scrapping-carrer-sites
+# Web-Scrapping-online-learning-platforms
 scraping websites using beautifulSoup

-Web scraping career sites involves using tools like Beautiful Soup to extract relevant job-related information, such as job titles, descriptions, and company details, from various career websites.
-This process aids in aggregating and analyzing job market data, assisting individuals in making informed career decisions or organizations in talent acquisition strategies.
+Web scraping online learning platforms using tools like Beautiful Soup to extract valuable information such as course titles, descriptions, instructors, and user reviews.
+This data can be utilized for market analysis, understanding course trends, or developing insights into the online education landscape, aiding educators, learners, and researchers in making informed decisions.